conventional-logs/conventionallogs.org/content/v0.0.1/index.md

 ---

-A minimal log entry is composed by the following fields, and needs to be descriptive enough to determine the context related to event occurrence.
+A minimal log entry is composed of the following fields, and needs to be descriptive enough to determine the context related to event occurrence.

 1. The `severity` describes the importance of a log entry.
    Starting from the lower priority to the higher one, the recommended severities are ***debug***, ***info***,
    ***warning*** (or ***warn***), ***error***, ***fatal***.
-1. Other values as `severity` can be used, but it is recommended to stick to the suggested one.
+1. Other `severity` values are allowed, but it is recommended to stick to the suggested one.
 1. The `scope` field represents the issuer of the log entry.
-   This is useful especially in contexts where the same log entry may be created from multiple services.
+   This is useful, especially in contexts where a system may create the same log entry from multiple services.
-1. In complex systems the `scope` could also point to the node/service that caused the log entry.
+1. In complex systems, the `scope` could also point to the node/service that caused the log entry.
-1. The `message` is the core information of a log entry, and describes an event that occurred in a system.
+1. The `message` is the core information of a log entry and describes an event in a system.
-1. The message is written in past tense since logs are event occurred in the past.
+1. The message is written in the past tense since logs are events that occurred in the past.
-1. When the same event happens multiple times, the `message` must always be the same and other fields must be used as discriminant.
+1. When the same event happens multiple times, the `message` must always be the same, and other fields must be used as a discriminant.
 1. The `timestamp` field determines when a log entry has been created and contains date+time.
 1. An `error` field could be part of a log entry,
-   and it represents an error (or exception) that cause the log entry to be reported.
+   and it represents an error (or exception) that causes the log entry to be reported.
-1. The conventional log specification encourages adding more custom fields to better describe the log entry.
+1. The conventional log specification encourages adding more custom fields to describe the log entry better.
 1. Sensible data, such as customer information ([PII](https://en.wikipedia.org/wiki/Personal_data)), auth token or any other secret must not be added to the entry.

 ## Specification

-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-When the same event happens multiple times, the message must always be the same and other fields must be used as discriminant.
+When the same event happens multiple times, the message must always be the same, and other fields must be used as discriminant.

 1. A field for the `message` MUST be provided in each log entry.
 1. The content of a `message` field MUST be a description of an event occurrence.
 1. The content of the `message` field SHOULD be unique within your system.
 1. The content of the `message` field MUST NOT contain variable content and MUST be a static constant.
-1. The content of the `message` field MUST be written in past tense.
+1. The content of the `message` field MUST be written in the past tense.
 1. A field for the `timestamp` MUST be provided in each log entry.
-1. The content of the `timestamp` field MUST be a formatted as [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
+1. The content of the `timestamp` field MUST be formatted as [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
 1. A field for the `severity` MUST be provided in each log entry.
 1. The content of the `severity` field SHOULD be one of ***debug***, ***info***, ***warning*** (or ***warn***),
    ***error***, ***fatal***.
 1. The content of the `severity` field MUST NOT be mixed case.
 1. A ***debug*** `severity` SHOULD be used only for debugging purposes.
-1. An ***info*** `severity` SHOULD be used to communicate a state change which doesn't represent an error.
+1. An ***info*** `severity` SHOULD be used to communicate a state change that doesn't represent an error.
-1. A ***warning*** `severity` (or ***warn***) SHOULD report an event may cause problem to an application but its occurrence still does not affect the user directly.
+1. A ***warning*** `severity` (or ***warn***) SHOULD report an event that may cause a problem to an application, but its occurrence still does not affect the user directly.
 1. An ***error*** `severity` SHOULD be used when an event needs attention because it affects the users of the application in a disruptive way.
 1. A ***fatal*** `severity` SHOULD flag an entry that caused an application to crash or terminate.
 1. A field for the `error` MAY be provided.
-1. The content of a `error` field MUST be the description regarding an error (exception) that caused the log entry.
+1. The content of an `error` field MUST be the description regarding an error (exception) that caused the log entry.
 1. A field for the `scope` SHOULD be provided.
 1. The content of a `scope` field MUST be a reference to the creator of the log.
-1. Further entry fields SHOULD be added to a log entry to better describe the log entry.
+1. Further entry fields SHOULD be added to a log entry to describe the log entry better.
 1. The log entry fields MUST NOT contain any application secret.
-1. The log entry fields MUST NOT contain any sensible customer data ([PII](https://en.wikipedia.org/wiki/Personal_data)).
+1. The log entry fields MUST NOT contain any sensitive customer data ([PII](https://en.wikipedia.org/wiki/Personal_data)).
 1. The log entry MAY be encoded in different formats.
 1. It is RECOMMENDED to add tracing information to a log entry.